Key takeaways

 A channel manager is software hotels use to connect their booking system with online travel agencies (OTAs) and other distribution channels, allowing them to manage their inventory, availability and rates in real time.
 It helps to streamline distribution and maximize revenue-generating opportunities.

-What should a channel manager have?
+What key features should a channel manager have?

 It's important that a channel manager is able to handle all of your OTA listings, whether that be with Expedia, Booking.com or Hotels.com.
-This way you don't have to manage availability across your own direct booking sites and OTAs, running the risk of double bookings.
+This way, you don't have to manage availability across your own direct booking sites and OTAs, running the risk of double bookings.
 Channel managers update inventory in real time, allowing for smooth distribution.

-A channel manager should have integration capabilities, multi-channel connectivity, the possibility for automation, real-time synchronization for inventory and rate management, the ability for analytics and reporting, and the capabilities of promoting special deals.
+A channel manager should have integration capabilities, multi-channel connectivity, the possibility for automation, real-time synchronization for inventory and rate management, the ability for analytics and reporting and the capabilities of promoting special deals.

 Inventory and rate management

 You should be able to update room availability and rates across all connected channels at the time of booking.
-This way you can avoid overbooking by ensuring inventory is up to date across channels.
+This way, you can avoid overbooking by ensuring inventory is up to date across channels.
 You should also be able to adjust rates to enable dynamic pricing, length-of-stay discounts, or any other special offers.

 Possibility for integration